oolenkazolot/online-store/README.md

 <image src="src/assets/screenshots/Screenshot_7.png" alt="mobile-view">

-## Added items counter located in the header
+## Items counter located in the header

 Keep track of the number of items added to your cart with a bright and intuitive counter